-Grief and loss after deadly bus accident
+Chattanooga school bus driver was in another crash 2 months ago

 "He was trying to get them (children) off the bus -- all the bodies were limp," Gwenevere Cook said.
 "There was blood everywhere.
 He has been cooperating with the police.
 He texted me minutes later saying the kids are dead."

-Cook expressed condolences to the victims' families and asked for compassion for her son, describing him as a respected man and a father of a 3-year-old son who worked two jobs and had never been in trouble before.
+Cook offered her condolences to the victims' families and asked for compassion for her son.
+She said Walker is a respected man and the father of a 3-year-old son.
+He worked two jobs and had never been in trouble before.

 "It is a horrible nightmare," Cook said.
 "I feel bad for my son, and I am torn up for the (victims') family members."